guylando/Convert-Icons-To-Font-Awesome/README.md

 # ToFA
 Update:
-You can have better performance by changing the style classes that jqGrid uses to generate icons, instead of changing the css.
+If you want to change icons used by jqGrid to Font-Awesome then You can have better performance by changing the style classes that jqGrid uses to generate icons, instead of changing the css.
 I added javascript function that overrides jqGrid styleUI icons with Font-Awesome icons which will cause all the icons created by jqGrid to be Font-Awesome icons right away.
 You should run the javascript function before you initialize your grid.
+Note: My function will work if you use Bootstrap styleUI.
+If you use the default jQueryUI styles then just change the word "Bootstrap" in the script to the word "jQueryUI" and it will convert all jqGrid jQueryUI icons to Font-Awesome icons.

 Old:
 Easy little css that helps converting your icons to Font-Awesome icons